samjones00/docs/docs/_documentation/svg.md

 ## Using SVG images in CSS

-On Startup ServiceStack generates `.css` files for all SVG icons in `Svg.CssFiles` where you can import all icons with a single stylesheet reference with all icons in each CSS file available from `/css/{name}.css`, e.g:
+On Startup ServiceStack generates `.css` files for all SVG icons in `Svg.CssFiles` so you can import all icons with a single stylesheet reference with all icons in each CSS file available from `/css/{name}.css`, e.g:

 ```html